 Bill Gates once said, “Content is king.”
 Content is a major success factor for any brand or business.
-Currently, anyone can take photos with a phone, which is why the right artistic direction and content selection determine the success of a brand or its downfall.
-This choice depends largely on the target group, as different audiences react differently to different types of content.
-Knowing your target audience and choosing the right content can help you build relationships with them, and they will remember your brand for many years.
+Currently, anyone can take photos with a phone, which is why the right artistic direction and content selection determine the success of a brand or cause its downfall.
+This choice depends largely on what your target audience is like, as different audiences react differently to different types of content.
+Knowing your target audience and choosing the kind of content that's going to resonate with them can help you gain loads of loyal customers that will keep on buying from you for many years to come.

-While redesigning the new website for Kaiterra we highlighted simplified dashboard screens and exposed minimalist products as we prioritized the readability and indispensability of Kaiterra solutions.
+While redesigning the new website for Kaiterra, we simplified its dashboard screens and put an emphasis on their minimalist products.
+While doing so, we prioritized the reliability and indispensability of Kaiterra solutions.

 Pictured is the responsive website for Kaiterra, created by Adchitects.

-As we redesigned the e-commerce shop for Ugallery we focused on their target group: mature people that appreciate functionality over aesthetics.
-As we wanted to address UGallery main values like approachability, helpfulness and friendliness we focused on showing as little of micro-interactions as possible.
-Being understandable for the audience was the priority as creating a more dynamic layout would break up the development of the new branding and thus lose many older customers.
+As we redesigned an e-commerce store for Ugallery, we focused on their customers.
+Their target audience consists of mature people that appreciate functionality over aesthetics.
+We also wanted to address the brand's main values, including approachability, helpfulness and friendliness.
+For that reason, we focused on designing subtle micro-interactions.
+Creating a more dynamic layout would have a negative impact on the development of Ugallery's new branding and probably cause them to lose older customers.

 Designing visuals for clients is not just about making something that looks nice.
 Sure, it should look nice, but the key here is to use it to communicate specific values and ideas.
 With that in mind, we ask our clients about which values are important for their brand.
 Then, we do our best to make their website or mobile application reflect these values.